Alpine-DAV/ascent/src/docs/sphinx/Actions/Examples.rst

 .. image:: examples/tout_field_filtering100.png

-An example of using the gradient filter on a element centered fieldand plotting the magnitude.
+An example of using the gradient filter on a element centered field and plotting the magnitude.
 -----------------------------------------------------------------------------------------------

 YAML actions: